Maxwell011/sushi-experience/README.md

 - You can order sushi from the comfort of your home
 - You can save your favorite sushi and have it delivered
-- You can rate your favourite one
+- You can rate your favorite one

 ## Tools USed